-Heat Vision is a Huge Advantage, but You Still Need Your Hunting Skills
+Heat Vision Is A Huge Advantage, but You Still Need Your Hunting Skills

 The innovative thermal technology Pulsar continues to produce is truly unmatched.
 I’ve had the chance to shoot with Pulsar thermal optics at the range plenty over the past few years; each time I find the imagery and technology options have advanced beyond what I thought was possible.

-Even with cutting edge thermal hunting optics, hunters must still hone their skills and choose optics that suit their hunting preferences and skills to have success.
+Even with cutting-edge thermal hunting optics, hunters must still hone their skills and choose optics that suit their hunting preferences and skills to have success.
 I recently spent the weekend on the Sellmark Ranch in Texas hunting hogs.
-It was a great opportunity to get my hands on all of Pulsars latest optics for some in-the-field testing, and I learned a lot about hunting with thermals.
+It was a great opportunity to get my hands on all of Pulsar’s latest optics for some in-the-field testing, and I learned a lot about hunting with thermals.

 Gear Up Right: Choosing the Perfect Pulsar Thermal Optics